TJU-sjyj/AMU-Tuning/README.md

 ## Contact
-If you have any questions or suggestions, please feel free to contact us: .
+If you have any questions or suggestions, please feel free to contact us: tangyuwei@@tju.edu.cn and linzhenyi@tju.edu.cn.